Section 1: Purpose and Contents of this page:

 If you choose to pay some or all of the course fees to the University so that you need to evidence no course fees or only the remainder of the course fees with your visa application, you must ensure that you allow sufficient time for any payment to be processed and acknowledged by the University ahead of submitting your visa application.
 The Student Finance team will usually update your account within 10 working days of receiving the money.

-If you have made any payment to the University towards accommodation, only up to £1,265.00 can be deducted from the amount you are required to show as evidence of your maintenance on your Tier 4 application, even if you have paid more to the University.
+If you have made any payment to the University towards accommodation, only up to £1,265.00 can be deducted from the amount you are required to show as evidence of your maintenance on your Student visa application, even if you have paid more to the University.